RashaAlsh/Study-Notes-/README.md

 EXIN information security management professional based on ISO / IEC 27001 MANAGEMENT OF INFORMATION SECURITY / Book 12 chapter / 1 - introduction

-My goal is -
-to be certified ✅

 ---